SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    :value: expression
    :keys: select:Comparison list | do:Directive list | continue

    Conditional invoke a list of directives.
-The :arg:`expression` evaluates to a feature.
-This feature is then compared against the comparisons in ``select`` list of comparisons.
+The :arg:`expression` evaluates a feature expression to create the *active feature*.
+This feature is then compared against the list comparisons attached to the ``select`` keyword.
 Each element of that list is an object.
 Each object can have a :ref:`comparison<comparison_reference>` and a list of directives under the ``do`` key.
 The feature for :arg:`expression` is compared in order by the comparisons and the first successful comparison is selected and the directives for the comparison invoked.

    As a fundamental principle, once a comparison is selected and the directives invoked, this terminates the invocation of directives for the most recent :drtv:`when` or :drtv:`with`.
 That is, normally there is no return from inside a :drtv:`with` because an outer :drtv:`with` will normally also return immediately up to the top level :drtv:`when`.
 This can be overridden for a specific instance by adding the key `continue`.
 If present then subsequent directives will be invoked.
 This should be used sparingly as the point of this rule is to make it unambiguous which directives were invoked for a transaction.
 Note that if no comparison is successful subsequent directives are invoked and the :drtv:`with` has no effect.
+See :ref:`this<example-path-tweaking>`_ as an example of how to use :code:`continue`.

    A comparison is not required to have ``do`` in which case if it is matched, nothing is done but it counts as a match for the purposes of no return.

    A comparison does not require an actual comparison but can consist only of ``do``.
 In this case it always matches and this form serves as a convenient "match anything" comparison.
 Obviously it should always be the last comparison if used.

    The ``do`` key can be used to invoke directives before any of the comparisons.
 This is useful primarily for access to the feature for :arg:`expression` via the :ex:`...` extractor which extracts that feature.
 If there is a nested :drtv:`with` that will terminate the list of ``do`` directives but will not prevent the comparisons and their associated directives.

 User Agent Request
 ==================